fsvm88/gentoo-clang-kernel-overlay/README.md

 To add this overlay to a Gentoo system, run the following command:

-layman -o https://raw.github.com/fsvm88/gentoo-clang-kernel-overlay/master/overlay.xml -f -a zfs
+layman -o https://raw.github.com/fsvm88/gentoo-clang-kernel-overlay/master/overlay.xml -f -a gentoo-clang-kernel-overlay

 Note that you must have both dev-vcs/git and app-portage/layman installed on your system for this to work.